-The cost: While a simple hem can be less than $100, and adding straps less than $50, if you need to completely rebuild a bodice or move zippers, this can send the price in alterations above $500.
+A simple hem can be less than $100 and adding straps less than $50, but if you need to completely rebuild a bodice or move zippers, this can send the price in alterations above $500.

-Ways to save: Always ask what the bridal store charges for alterations before you buy the gown.
+Always ask what the bridal store charges for alterations before you buy the gown.
 If it's too much, don't be afraid to take the dress to a less expensive seamstress for changes.
-Otherwise, remember to reserve some of your dress budget specifically for alterations.
+Otherwise, remember to reserve some of your dress budget specifically for potential alterations.

 Stationers don't usually advertise their shipping costs; if they did, you might decide to go with simpler (cheaper) invites.
 Or even make them yourself.